Consumers

 The legal warranty says that, if a merchant sells you something that isn’t of good quality, durable, safe and in line with any expectations created by the merchant, you can, among other things, get a refund or have the product replaced.
 The legal warranty also protects consumers against hidden defects.

 A legal warranty covers products bought or leased (rented) in Quebec, even if they come from somewhere else.
+The legal warranty applies when you buy or lease a product in person (in a store in Quebec) or remotely (online or by phone).
 It is provided to consumers free of charge.

 Merchants and manufacturers must respect this legal warranty.
-Before offering an extra warranty to consumers, such as an extended warranty or other protection plan, they must inform consumers orally and in a written notice that they already benefit from the free legal warranty.
+Before offering an extra contractual warranty to consumers, such as an extended warranty or other protection plan, they must inform consumers orally and in a written notice that they already benefit from the free legal warranty.
+Merchants and manufacturers must also inform you that you can cancel your additional warranty at no charge.
+You must send them written notice of cancellation within 10 days of signing the additional warranty contract.

 The legal warranty is attached to the product.
 What does that mean?